DyversHands/www.DyversHands.com/_pages/auspice.md

 .page__hero .page__title{ position:absolute !important; width:1px; height:1px; padding:0; margin:-1px; overflow:hidden; clip:rect(0,0,0,0); white-space:nowrap; border:0; }
 </style>

+{% include auspice_news.md %}

 **Auspice** is a line of GM-less story games you play from a deck of prompts.
 There is no game master and almost nothing to learn.
 You draw a card, answer the question it asks, and pass the deck along.
 From those answers, taken one at a time, a whole story builds itself at the table.

 Each Auspice game gives that simple shape a world of its own: a crew leaving a home that can no longer hold them, a family and the thing it hands down, a circle of friends with a secret among them.
 Most seat three to five players for a single evening, needing little more than the deck and the people around the table.
 A good question, honestly answered, becomes a story.

 ## The name

-An auspice is a sign read for what is coming.
+An ‘auspice’ is a sign read for what is coming.
 The old augurs read theirs in the flight of birds; an Auspice table reads them in the answers around it, one question at a time, until a story is divined from them.
 The word has a hopeful sense too: to begin _under good auspices_ is to start under a favorable sign, the way every Auspice game opens, a table gathered in good faith to make something together.

 ## The Debut: The Launch